 It’d probably be where I shopped for souvenirs if I wasn’t a massive Christmas Grinch.
 It had a more local feel whereas the outdoor Christmas markets were definitely more predominantly touristy.

-As a bonus, the stand just outside the Old Market Hall was selling the best-smelling soup I’ve ever witnessed.
+As a bonus, the stand just outside the Old Market Hall was selling the best-smelling soup I’ve ever gotten the chance to inhale.

 If I hadn’t just have eaten lunch, I’d have probably inhaled a bowl or two right then and there!